IntelSoftware/SYCL_101/01_Heterogeneous/1_Homogeneous_vs_Heterogeneous.rst

 Heterogeneous computing is preferred when the workload consists of tasks that can benefit from different types of processing units.
 For example, GPUs excel at parallelizing graphics and general-purpose computing tasks, while FPGAs offer highly customizable and efficient processing for specific algorithms.
 By utilizing specialized accelerators, heterogeneous computing systems can achieve higher performance and energy efficiency for certain workloads.

-Advantages of accelerators in heterogeneous computing
+Advantages of Accelerators in Heterogeneous Computing
 =================================================================

 1. Enhanced performance: Accelerators are specifically designed to excel at certain types of computations.
 By offloading specific tasks to accelerators, overall performance can be significantly improved.